 Are you struggling with back pain?
 Or maybe you just want to improve your general mobility?

-Don't let a tight back and muscular aches impact your sessions; setting aside 5 or 10 minutes after each workout is a great way to implement these back stretches and improve your back mobility in general.
+Don't let a tight back and muscular aches impact your lifting sessions; by setting aside 5 or 10 minutes after each workout, and during your rest days, is a great way to improve your back flexibility.

 Stretching your back and increasing the flexibility of your posterior chain will improve the elasticity of your muscles, reducing the chance of injury and aches.